 The DOE launched the Philippine Conventional Energy Contracting Program (PCECP) in November 2018.
-Philodrill and bid application partner PXP Energy submitted in August 15, 2019 a joint bid over Area 7 in Sulu Sea, one of the 14 pre-determined areas on offer.
-Area 7 was formerly covered by Service Contract 41 in which both Philodrill and PXP Energy were joint venture participants.
-During the opening of bids, the joint venture Philodrill/PXP application was assessed to have successfully satisfied the criteria set for the contracting round.
-This was confirmed in writing by the DOE in September when they accepted the bid for further substantive legal, financial and technical evaluation.
+Philodrill and bid application partner PXP Energy submitted a joint bid in August 2019 over Area 7 in Sulu Sea, formerly covered by Service Contract 41.
+In September 2019, the DOE confirmed that the Philodrill/PXP application satisfied the criteria set for the PCECP and accepted the bid for further substantive legal, financial and technical evaluation.